Arthur7436/UTS-Credo/README.md

-# UTS Credo
+# UTS Credo - Mark Credo

-Hello!
-Welcome to my repository that is used to store projects for a social club at UTS :D
+## About
+Initially, this project was given by a friend in a social club at UTS called 'Credo'.
+The task given to me was to replicate and rebuild, from scratch, the original 'Mark Credo' website which can be seen <a href="https://mark.credo.org.au/">here</a>.

+## Languages used